dsx1123/telemetry_collector/README.md

     switch(conf-tm-dest)# certificate /bootflash/telegraf.crt <certificate name>

     ```
-3. TLS need be enabled for gnmi plugin as well as nx-os, when configure feature grpc on switch, a default certificate with 1 day validation is auto-generated, to configure the certificate for grpc on nx-os, copy `etc/telegraf/cert/gnmi.pfx` to bootflash, then use below commands to import the certificate, the `<export password>` is set to `cisco123` by default, you could modify it in `build.sh`
+3. TLS need be enabled for gNMI plugin as well as nx-os, when configure feature gRPC on switch, a default certificate with 1 day validation is auto-generated, to configure the certificate for gRPC on nx-os, copy `etc/telegraf/cert/gnmi.pfx` to bootflash, then use below commands to import the certificate, the `<export password>` is set to `cisco123` by default, you could modify it in `build.sh`
     ```
     switch(config)# crypto ca trustpoint gnmi_trustpoint
     switch(config-trustpoint)# crypto ca import gnmi_trustpoint pkcs12 bootflash:gnmi.pfx <export password>
     switch(config)# grpc certificate gnmi_trustpoint
     ```
 ## Known issue
-1. Currently on nx-os, a single subscription of gnmi dial-in can only be SAMPLE or ON_CHANGE, not both.
-In order to configure different type of subscription, need start two telegraf instances with different gnmi plugin configuraiton.
+1. Currently on nx-os, a single subscription of gNMI dial-in can only be SAMPLE or ON_CHANGE, not both.
+In order to configure different type of subscription, need start two telegraf instances with different gNMI plugin configuraiton.
 Please refer to enhancement [CSCvu58102](https://bst.cloudapps.cisco.com/bugsearch/bug/CSCvu58102) for detail and this limiation will be removed in future release.